runeharlyk/Hamster-Pedometer/docs/statefulservice.md

 ### Emit an Event

-The Event Socket provides an `emitEvent()` function to push data to all subscribed clients.
-This is used by various esp32sveltekit classes to push real time data to the client.
-First an event must be registered with the Event Socket by calling `_socket.registerEvent("CustomEvent");`.
-Only then clients may subscribe to this custom event and you're entitled to emit event data:
+The Event Socket provides an `emitEvent()` function to push data to all subscribe:

 ```cpp
 void emitEvent(String event, JsonObject &jsonObject, const char *originId = "", bool onlyToSameOrigin = false);